hbctraining/scRNA-seq_online/lessons/seurat_cheatsheet.md

 ## Accessing specific features and metadata

-The `FetchData()` function is useful to directly accessing the count for a particular feature of each cell in your object or a single metadata column.
+The `FetchData()` function is useful to directly access the counts of a feature for each cell.
 You can also specify the layer and assay to specify which piece of information you want.

 ```r
 # Normalized counts for the gene PTPRC in the assay SCT